 To edit the widgets in a group individually, double-click one of the contained widgets on the canvas or select it in the Outline pane.

-Trigger Mouse Style Effects
+Fire Mouse Style Effects

 By default, widgets with mouse style effects inside groups work as usual: The style effect is shown when you mouse over or click on the widget in the web browser.
 You can, however, choose to fire the style effects of all contained widgets at once when you mouse over or click on any part of the group itself, including any empty space between widgets.